 When worn on the right hand with the tip of the heart pointed towards you it means that you are in a relationship.
 If it’s pointed outwards, then it means that you are single and available.
 When worn on the left hand with the tip of the heart pointed towards you, it means that you are married.
 If it’s pointed outwards, it means that you are engaged.

 This Claddagh ring is available in:

-- Womens: stainless steel, sterling silver, 10K yellow gold, and 14K white gold.
+- Womens: stainless steel, sterling silver, and 10K yellow gold.

-- Mens: Sterling silver, 10K yellow gold, and 14K yellow gold.
+- Mens: Sterling silver and 10K yellow gold.

 3. Irish Aran Wool Knits

 Take home a traditional Irish Aran sweater, gloves, scarf or hat.
 These gorgeous knits will keep you warm and stylish.
 Available in a range of designs and colours for men, women and children, there’s something to suit everybody.